GustavoGomez092/sauron/README.md

 ## Acknowledgements

-This plugin is inspired by the vigilance of struck, the all-seeing antagonist from J.R.R.
+This plugin is inspired by the vigilance of Sauron, the all-seeing antagonist from J.R.R.
 Tolkien's Middle-earth legendarium.

-Just as struck kept a watchful eye over Middle-earth, this plugin helps you monitor user activities on your WordPress site.
+Just as Sauron kept a watchful eye over Middle-earth, this plugin helps you monitor user activities on your WordPress site.

-For more information about struck, you can refer to the [Wikipedia article](https://en.wikipedia.org/wiki/struck).